wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 For agents trying to navigate more complex environments, we need a better way to decide which actions to take.
 Think about building rule based logic for the Mars Rover to navigate the unknown surface of Mars.
 It can easily get out of hand.

 This is where machine learning has come in very useful in the past decade.
-We can rely on *Neural Networks* to choose the right action for agents who need to navigate complex environments.
+We can rely on neural networks to choose the right action for agents who need to navigate complex environments.

+Unlike simple rules, neural networks can learn patterns from experience, making smarter choices in complex situations.

 And this is where LLMs come into the picture.